 Available to: 2nd and 3rd year students

-The Legislative Clinic introduces students to the skill of legislative drafting, the legislative process involved in a bill becoming law, and the political realities of introducing bills and lobbying their passage
+Legislative externships introduce students to the skill of legislative drafting, the legislative process involved in a bill becoming law, and the political realities of introducing bills and lobbying their passage

-Course: Legislative Process (2 cr., graded, Fall), taught by Professor Jason Perry.
-This course will explore the legislative process at the federal and state level with an emphasis on Utah’s state legislature.
+Course: Legislative Process (2 cr., graded, Fall) This course will explore the legislative process at the federal and state level with an emphasis on Utah’s state legislature.
 Students will learn how laws are made, the external influences that shape them and several current issues surrounding the Utah initiative process.
 There will be several opportunities to attend legislative meetings and to participate in hearings.
 These experiences will greatly enhance the student’s understanding of the legislative process and will provide background for class discussion.

-Registration & Placement: Students may enroll in the course online.
-To enroll in the clinic, students must complete the Clinical Program Application Form.
-Students then consult with Professor Smith regarding their preferred placement.
+Registration & Placement: Students may enroll in the Legislative Process course online.
+To apply for externship placement, students must complete the application form and submit it with their résumé and a short statement of interest.